What Is an IVR and Why Does Your Business Need It?

 We all have our own opinions of IVRs.

-In the past, IVRs were incredibly frustrating and weren’t designed around customer experience – but before we get into that, let’s first answer your burning questions of what exactly is an IVR and what are the major benefits of using one?
+In the past, IVRs were incredibly frustrating and weren’t designed around customer experience.
+Luckily, times have changed and now an IVR is a valuable tool for any business.
+More on that later, but first it’s important to know what exactly an IVR is, how it works, and what the major benefits are of using one.

-IVR is an Interactive Voice Response, a menu system in which you can interact with via keypad or voice.
+IVR is an Interactive Voice Response, a menu system that you can interact with via keypad selections or voice responses.
 If you have ever called a business and navigated a short menu that asked you for information to properly direct your call, you have had firsthand experience with an IVR.

 It’s important to know, however, that not all IVRs are created equal.

-Why would a company want to create a customer greeting with their IVR?
+Why would a company want to create a custom greeting with their IVR?
 What’s the point of doing so when you just want to direct the call as quickly and efficiently as possible?
-Well, you may want to do this for a number of reasons – namely for branding and identity purposes.
-There’s also a great benefit of calling a company and hearing a custom message.
-This extra touch can offer a lot of value, giving your callers a personalized experience so they don’t feel like they are taking orders from a machine.
+Well, you may want to do this for branding and identity purposes.
+There’s also a great branding benefits from having consumers call a company and hear a custom message.
+This extra touch can offer a lot of value, giving your callers a personalized experience, so they don’t feel like they are taking orders from a machine.